 Kirstie Hamilton, 'A feminist thriller?'
 (Interview) - The Listener, 6 October, 1984, page 23

 Roger Horrocks, ‘New Zealand Film Makers at the Auckland City Art Gallery: Melanie Reid' (Catalogue) 1985

 Deborah Shepard.
 Reframing Women - A History of New Zealand film (Auckland:HarperCollinsPublishers, 2000)

-'My Past My Present' Seattle Lesbian and Gay Film Festival website.
+'My Past My Present' (broken link) Seattle Lesbian and Gay Film Festival website.
 Accessed 19 August 2016